144.396 Tobacco use prevention.

 (d) The commissioner shall divide the state into specific geographic regions and allocate a percentage of the money available for distribution to projects or initiatives aimed at that geographic region.
 If the commissioner does not receive a sufficient number of grant proposals from applicants that serve a particular region or the proposals submitted do not meet the criteria developed by the commissioner, the commissioner shall provide technical assistance and expertise to ensure the development of adequate proposals aimed at addressing the public health needs of that region.
 In awarding the grants, the commissioner shall consider locally assessed community public health needs pursuant to chapter 145A.

 Subd.
 7. Local public health promotion and protection.
-The commissioner shall distribute funds appropriated for the purpose of local health promotion and protection activities to community health boards for local health initiatives other than tobacco prevention aimed at high risk health behaviors among youth.
+The commissioner shall distribute the funds available under section 144.395, subdivision 2, paragraph (c), clause (3) to community health boards for local health promotion and protection activities for local health initiatives other than tobacco prevention aimed at high risk health behaviors among youth.
 The commissioner shall distribute these funds to the community health boards based on demographics and other need-based factors relating to health.

 Subd.
 8. Coordination.
 The commissioner shall coordinate the projects and initiatives funded under this section with the tobacco use prevention efforts of the Minnesota partnership for action against tobacco, community health boards, and other public, private, and nonprofit organizations and the tobacco prevention efforts that are being conducted on the national level.